shamil/puppet-zabbix-reports/README.md

 ```

 * Unless you run puppet agent on master as well, you will need to run
-  `puppet plugin download` on master, to sync files to `lib` (e.g. `/var/lib/puppet/lib`).
+  `puppet plugin download` on master, to sync the files to `lib` (e.g. `/var/lib/puppet/lib`).
   You will need to do it every time you update the module.

 * Import the zabbix template from `zabbix-template.xml`.

 * Link the template to hosts managed by puppet.

-Note that the
-  host name in zabbix will need to match the puppet certname
+> It is recommended that host name in zabbix will match the puppet node name,
+> if it doesn't, use `override_hosts` option in `zabbix.yaml`

 **TODO**